Heather Ford: Career

 After working as Digital Information Manager for Johannesburg-based non-profit, the Electoral Institute of Southern Africa from 2000 to 2002, she went to the United Kingdom to work with the Association for Progressive Communications, GreenNet and Privacy International on Internet rights advocacy in Europe.

 In 2003, she received a scholarship from Benetech to attend Stanford University as a fellow in the Reuters Digital Vision Program.
 Volunteering for Creative Commons while she was at Stanford, she decided to go back to South Africa at the end of her studies to start Creative Commons South Africa and a program entitled "Commons-sense: Towards an African Digital Information Commons" at the Wits University Link Centre.
 She has a postgraduate certificate in telecomms policy from the University of the Witwatersrand.
 During 2006 Heather co-founded The African Commons Project, a South African non-profit organisation working on the commons in Africa.

 In 2006, Ford was appointed executive director of iCommons, a UK private charitable corporation.
 Working with Creative Commons, iCommons collaborates with communities interested in open education, access to knowledge, free software, open access publishing and free culture.
 After iCommons, in 2009 Ford founded the GeekRetreat, an event aiming to bring together technologists from around South Africa to discuss improving the local Internet.
 She said in 2010 that Creative Commons and Wikipedia are not inclusive enough for the developing world.

 Ford was previously a member of the advisory board of the Wikimedia Foundation and earned a master's degree at the University of California, Berkeley School of Information.
 She has blogged at Thoughtleader and Global Voices, and has been a guest on Reuben Goldberg's 'The Internet Economy'.
 In 2011, IT News Africa named Ford one of Africa's 10 most influential women in science and tech.

 Ford worked as a digital ethnographer at Ushahidi until October 2012 when she began studying for her DPhil at the Oxford Internet Institute, University of Oxford.
 She gained her PhD from Oxford with her thesis Fact factories: Wikipedia and the power to represent.
 Since then, she has worked with the Wikimedia Foundation, investigating questions such as the nature of power within Wikipedia.
-She is a fellow in digital methods at the University of Leeds.
+She was a fellow in digital methods at the University of Leeds and is currently at the University of Technology Sydney as an Associate Professor in the School of Communications, the Coordinator of the UTS Data and AI Ethics Cluster, Affiliate of the UTS Data Science Institute, and Associate of the UTS Centre for Media Transition.
 She spent ten years studying the editing of the Wikipedia article 2011 Egyptian revolution, releasing the book Writing the Revolution in 2022.